LoveRedemption/Lagos_House_prices/README.md

 15. BQ: Indicates if the property has a boys' quarters (1 for Yes, 0 for No).

+**Libraries Used:**

+Numpy
+Pandas
+Matplotlib
+Seaborn

 ## **Usage**
-This dataset is used for various purposes including:
+This dataset serves multiple purposes, including:

 - Real estate market analysis in Lagos.
 - Predictive modeling for house prices in Lagos.